 With the trends toward lower reimbursement and stricter regulation, a claims/billing compliance program becomes an important survival tool for any medical practice.
 An effective compliance program demonstrates your practice’s good-faith effort to comply with the laws and is designed to help you identify and prevent erroneous and fraudulent claims, eliminate billing mistakes, and reduce the chance of audit.
 The Office of Inspector General (OIG) acknowledges solo and small group practices may not have sufficient resources to implement industry-leading practices.
 Nevertheless, the OIG requires such practices to address compliance in a proactive manner which ensures state and federal laws are followed.

-Your compliance program does not have to be perfect, but it must be effective, and each practice has the burden of demonstrating its effectiveness to obtain the benefit of reduced culpability.
-Chapman Law Group’s legal expertise and industry partnerships make us an excellent provider of compliance services that are designed to find your claim weaknesses and correct them before Medicare/Medicaid discover the problems.
+Your medicare and medicaid compliance program does not have to be perfect, but it must be effective, and each practice has the burden of demonstrating its effectiveness to obtain the benefit of reduced culpability of a medicare or medicaid fraud claim.
+Chapman Law Group’s legal expertise and industry partnerships make us an excellent provider of medicare and medicaid compliance services that are designed to find your claim weaknesses and correct them before Medicare/Medicaid discover the problems.

 Chapman Law Group is skilled at assisting clients with the “number one risk area” identified by the OIG, which is claims coding and billing.
 Chapman Law Group can help you with claims compliance by prospectively addressing billing issues, whether related to missing charges, unstated procedures, inaccurate and non-compliant charging, and National Correct Coding Initiatives (NCCI).